robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 - It must be first-class, so you can hold and abstract over a module.
 - It must allow delayed dependency binding, so you can mix and match different implementations of the same module easily.

+To make it a little bit clearer, repeat after me **"Modules are not files.
+Modules are not files.
+Modules are not files!"**.
+The correlation of files and modules in most programming languages is just incidental, but modules are objects that provide a particular interface, a file is just a medium used to describe that and load it.

 ## Module solutions for JS